 Toucans are extraordinary birds, with huge, colorful bills and silky feathers.
 They truly are a gift from nature.
 They are very well-known creatures because of their unique visual characteristics and habits.
 Those tropical birds love the forests and mountains, and they are very beneficial to nature.
-When seeing their huge beaks, it is impossible not to wonder what does toucan eat?
+When seeing their huge beaks, it is impossible not to wonder what do toucans eat?

-However, the question is not only “what does toucan eat?”
-It’s also “how do they eat whatever they eat?
+However, the question is not only “What does a toucan eat?”
+It’s also “How do they eat whatever they eat?

 Biology Of Toucans

 Toucans come from the Ramphastiday family.
 The toucan family includes toucans, aracaris, and toucanets.
 There are 40 different species depending on the species of toucan, but their size can be somewhere between 11 and 25 inches.
 Their bills can be much longer than the actual body.
 It helps them maintain their body temperature.

 The most famous and widespread species are Aracaris and Toucanets.
 We may consider the Toco toucan to be the most famous and well-known of their species, with its bright orange beak and black wings.
 They sleep by touching their tails to their heads, which is kind of like a huge ball of feathers.

 Toucans are found mainly in the central and southern American rainforests.
 Habitat is mainly restricted to the forests.
 Preferences are the ones with bigger and older trees that have holes large enough that they can breed in.
 They are woodland birds and build their nests by carving holes in trees.
 They are resident breeders and always stay in the same ecosystem that they live in.
 The only toucan species that lives outside of the forest is the Toco toucan.
 The Toco toucan is found mainly in savannah, where there are forest patches and open woodlands.